 Guatemala is a surprisingly large country to cover.
 So, how do you get around?
 When in Guatemala, you’ll find yourself using a mixture of different forms of transport.

-• Chicken bus: If you’re really on a budget, theoretically, you could travel around the entire country hopping from chicken bus to chicken bus, the only form of public transport in the country.
+• Chicken bus: If you’re really on a budget, theoretically, you could travel around the entire country, hopping from chicken bus to chicken bus, the only form of public transport in the country.
 Trust us; we’ve met people who’ve done it!
-Also called camionetas, chicken buses are definitely not the most comfortable or safe form of transport, but they can get you from point A to point B.
+Also called camionetas, chicken buses are definitely not the most comfortable or safe form of transport, but they can get you from point A to point B—albeit with a lot of detours and stops.

 • Tourist shuttle: This is the most popular method of getting around from destination to destination within Guatemala.
 The shuttles themselves may not be the most modern, but they are fairly comfortable.
 The tourist shuttle company we used was Itamati Travels.
 They don’t have a website as far as we know, but their WhatsApp number was +50239742484.
 Another company we used was Gekko.
 They weren’t the most comfortable, but they did the job.